Wolsten/Table-Based-Solution/readme.md

 Each timeline can mix date types for different events.
 Ongoing events are specified by setting their end date to the word `date` or `-`.
 Events can just have a start time (i.e. instants), in which case the end date should be left blank.

+## Using the Table Timeline Component

+The component will display the events in either a textual format, one after the other, or as a waterfall chart.

+At the top of the timeline, depending on the configuration options specified, there will be a number of controls for filtering and sorting the view:

 ## License

 This project is licensed under the terms of the MIT license.